Lie: Ethics

-In Lying, neuroscientist Sam Harris argues that lying is negative for the liar and the person who's being lied to.
-To say lies is to deny others access to reality, and often we cannot anticipate how harmful lies can be.
-The ones we lie to may fail to solve problems they could have solved only on a basis of good information.
-To lie also harms oneself, makes the liar distrust the person who's being lied to.
+In Lying, neuroscientist Sam Harris argues that lying is negative for the liar and the person who is being lied to.
+To tell lies is to deny others access to reality, and the harm of lying often cannot be anticipated.
+The ones lied to may fail to solve problems they could have solved only on a basis of good information.
+To lie also harms oneself, making the liar distrust the person who is being lied to.
 Liars generally feel badly about their lies and sense a loss of sincerity, authenticity, and integrity.
 Harris asserts that honesty allows one to have deeper relationships and to bring all dysfunction in one's life to the surface.

 In Human, All Too Human, philosopher Friedrich Nietzsche suggested that those who refrain from lying may do so only because of the difficulty involved in maintaining lies.
 This is consistent with his general philosophy that divides (or ranks) people according to strength and ability; thus, some people tell the truth only out of weakness.

 A study was conducted by the University of Nottingham, released in 2016, which utilized a dice roll test where participants could easily lie to get a bigger payout.
 The study found that in countries with high prevalence of rule breaking, dishonesty in people in their early 20s was more prevalent.

-In other species
+Great apes and mother birds

 Possession of the capacity to lie among non-humans has been asserted during language studies with great apes.
 In one instance, the gorilla Koko, when asked who tore a sink from the wall, pointed to one of her handlers and then laughed.

 Deceptive body language, such as feints that mislead as to the intended direction of attack or flight, is observed in many species.
 A mother bird deceives when she pretends to have a broken wing to divert the attention of a perceived predator – including unwitting humans – from the eggs in her nest, instead to her, as she draws the predator away from the location of the nest, most notably a trait of the killdeer.